Komoka Community Centre - 133 Queen Street, Komoka, Ontario - Treaty 21 territory

 Will there be food?

-Yes, the plants in the nursery showcase will be available for cash purchase.
-Many of our exhibitors will have products for sale as well.
-Please bring cash.
+We recommend bringing cash.
 There is no ATM on-site.
 The nearest bank and ATM is BMO, located at 9952 Glendon Drive, Komoka, N0L1R0 - 1.8 km away (2 minutes by car).

 What are your public health rules?